Best tablets for photo editing in 2022

 Check Price

 Just a few years ago, using a tablet for photo editing seemed outlandish.
 For all the years we have been in the digital age of photography, editing photos usually meant tethering ourselves to a desktop or a laptop with a keyboard and mouse.
-We made do with hotkeys and shortcuts and clicking through menus, but in recent years as computing power became more efficient and affordable, these same functions have been ported over to a much more suitable tool: The best tablets for photo editing give laptops a run for their money when it comes to speed, versatility, and usability.
+We made do with hotkeys and shortcuts and clicking through menus, but in recent years as computing power became more efficient and affordable, these same functions have been ported over to a much more suitable tool: The best tablets for photo editing give laptops a for their money when it comes to speed, versatility, and usability.

 Things to consider when shopping for the best tablets for photo editing

 While tablets can offer ease of use and portability, there are several things to consider when making your choice.
 Do you need a solution to replace your main laptop or desktop, or do you need a portable supplement to your main PC?
 Are you in a controlled /office environment, or is traveling light and the ability to work in tight quarters a priority?
 Also consider battery life–few things are more frustrating than running out of battery while you’re in the middle of important work.
-Of course, there’s the balance between all-out performance and budget.
+Of course, there’s the balance between all-out and budget.

 Operating system

-Perhaps most important: make sure that the software you plan to use is for the OS of the tablet.
-While nearly full versions of Photoshop are available for iPad and Windows, for example, Android tablets can only run Photoshop Express, a scaled down version.
+Perhaps most important: make sure that the software you plan to use is available for the OS of the tablet.
+While nearly full versions of are available for iPad and Windows, for example, Android tablets can only run Photoshop Express, a scaled down version.

 With the introduction of Apple’s venerable iPad into the computing mainstream, and its competitors offering more power and features with every new refresh, amateurs and professionals alike have been given tools and power, along with functionality, ease of use, and portability like never before.